moondance-labs/tanssi-docs/builders/manage/developer-portal/smart-contracts-creation-filter.md

 ## Query the Configuration {: #query-configuration }

-To get the current configuration containing the whitelisted accounts that can deploy smart contracts, go to Polkadot.js Apps (as explained in the [Getting Started](#getting-started) section), navigate to the **Developer** Tab, click on **Chain state**, and take the following steps:
+To get the current configuration containing the whitelisted accounts that can deploy smart contracts, go to Polkadot.js Apps (as explained in the [Getting Started](#getting-started) section), navigate to the **Developer** tab, click on **Chain state**, and take the following steps:

 1. Select the **parameters** storage
 2. Select the **parameters(ContainerChainTemplateFrontierRuntimeParametersKey)** option
 3. Make sure that the **Include option** switch is on
 4. Make sure that the **ContractDeployFilter** option is selected
 5. Two options will be available in the **ContractDeployFilter** selector: **AllowedAddressesToCreate** and **AllowedAddressesToCreateInner**.
-Select the **AllowedAddressesToCreate** option if you want to query the whitelist for smart contracts deployment and the latter to query the whitelist for indirect (via a smart contract call) smart contract deployment
+Select the **AllowedAddressesToCreate** option if you want to query the whitelist for smart contract deployments and the latter to query the whitelist for indirect (via a smart contract call) smart contract deployments
 6. Click the **+** button
 7. The current configuration will be displayed